libp2p/specs/pubsub/README.md

 ## The Message

-The RPC message can contain zero or more messages of type 'Message' (perhaps this should be named better?).
+The RPC message can contain zero or more messages of type 'Message'.
 The Message protobuf looks like this:

 ```protobuf
 message Message {